hack-technicolor/hack-technicolor/docs/Repository.md

 ## TG799vac Xtream / VANT-W

-!!! danger "OSCK Not Known"
-    Nobody has shared the model specific key for decrypting firmware's for this board.
-Hence, we generally don't know their contents.
-If you would like to, please create an issue so we can guide you.

 ### Telia - Wifi-router Plus

 | Type   | Version          | Timestamp  | Root Strategy | Mirror |